juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 JuiceFS comes with a powerful cache design, read more in [JuiceFS Community Edition](https://juicefs.com/docs/community/guide/cache), [JuiceFS Cloud Service](https://juicefs.com/docs/cloud/guide/cache).
 This chapter introduces cache related settings and best practices in CSI Driver.

+With CSI Driver, you can use either a host directory, or a PVC as cache storage, the difference is mainly in isolation level, not performance.
+If you have no special requirements as for capacity management and isolation, you can simply use host directories.
+But if every JuiceFS PV is expecting isolated cache storage, and managed individually, then you should create PVCs and use them as cache storage.
+The two methods are introduced in below sections.

-## Cache settings {#cache-settings}
+## Using host directories (`hostPath`) {#cache-settings}

 For Kubernetes nodes, a dedicated disk is often used as data and cache storage, be sure to properly configure the cache directory, or JuiceFS cache will by default be written to `/var/jfsCache`, which can easily eat up system storage space.

-After cache directory is set, it'll be accessible in the mount pod via `hostPath`, you might also need to configure other cache related options (like `--cache-size`) according to ["Adjust mount options"](./configurations.md#mount-options).
+After cache directory is set, it'll be accessible in the Mount Pod via `hostPath`, you might also need to configure other cache related options (like `--cache-size`) according to ["Adjust mount options"](./configurations.md#mount-options).

 :::note